huggingface/blog/codeparrot.md

 dataset = load_dataset("openai_humaneval")
 ```

-Now let's have a look at what we get after waiting anxiously for so long!
+Now let's have a look at what we get after anxiously waiting for so long!

 ## Results

-Let's start slow and check if we can prompt the model to write a function to return the size of a file given it's path:
+Let's start slow and check if we can prompt the model to write a function to return the size of a file given its path:

 **Prompt:**
 ```Python